-The DTMF tones will be sent 3 seconds after the call connects, one at a time, every 0.5 seconds.
+The DTMF tones are sent 3 seconds after the call connects, one at a time, every 0.5 seconds.
 A comma is a special digit that represents a 2 second pause (multiple commas can be used if a longer pause is needed).

 For example, if you need your Automatically Dialed Participant to dial an audio bridge and then enter conference number 777 followed by #, pause for six seconds and then supply conference PIN 1234 followed by #, you would configure 777#,,,1234# as your DTMF sequence.

 The level of privileges the participant will have in the conference.
 For more information, see About PINs, Hosts and Guests.

 Conference Select the names of the Virtual Meeting Rooms, Virtual Auditoriums and scheduled conferences from which this participant will be dialed automatically whenever a conference using that service starts.
 Outgoing location

 For Manually routed ADPs, this is the location of the Conferencing Node from which the call to the ADP will be initiated.